FasTracks

-FasTracks is a multibillion-dollar public transportation expansion plan under construction in metropolitan Denver, Colorado, United States.
-Developed by the Regional Transportation District (RTD), the plan consists of new commuter rail, light rail, and express bus services.
-Six new light rail, electric commuter rail and diesel commuter rail lines with a combined length of 122 mi will be constructed under the plan.
-It expands on previous transportation projects, notably T-REX, and includes 57 new transit stations and stops, 21,000 new parking spaces, 18 mi of a bus service between Denver and Boulder and the renovation of Denver Union Station as a multi-modal transportation hub.
+FasTracks is a proposed multibillion-dollar public transportation expansion plan under construction in metropolitan Denver, Colorado, United States.
+Developed by the Regional Transportation District (RTD), the plan consisted of new commuter rail, light rail, and express bus services.
+Six new light rail, electric commuter rail and diesel commuter rail lines with a combined length of 122 mi was to be constructed under the plan.
+It would have expanded on previous transportation projects, notably T-REX, and includes 57 new transit stations and stops, 21,000 new parking spaces, 18 mi of a bus service between Denver and Boulder and the renovation of Denver Union Station as a multi-modal transportation hub.

+In February 2026, RTD board chair Patrick O'Keefe said that the plan will never be finished due to lack of funding and outdated design plans.
+In an interview with Colorado Public Radio, O'Keefe stated that alternative plans for highspeed rail in the Denver Metro should be considered.

 Originally envisioned to cost $4.7 billion and to be completed in 2017, voters in the eight counties that comprise the RTD approved a 0.4 percent sales tax increase in 2004.
 By 2010, the budget grew to $6.5 billion while projected revenues dropped to $4.1 billion.

-The project is not expected to be finished until after 2050.
+The project was not expected to be finished until after 2050.
 Alternative funding sources, such as public-private partnerships, have been sought.

 The first of the six new lines envisioned in the plan, the West Corridor light rail line to Golden, Colorado, opened for revenue service on April 26, 2013.
 By mid-2014, construction was underway on the five other rail lines.
 Two commuter rail lines opened on their long-anticipated dates in 2016: the East Rail Line to Denver International Airport and the portion of the Northwest Rail Line to south Westminster.
 The I-225 Rail Line through Aurora opened on February 24, 2017, and the Gold Line to Wheat Ridge opened on April 26, 2019.
 In addition, the North Metro Rail Line to Thornton opened in 2020.

 Denver Union Station underwent $200 million worth of facility improvements to turn it into the hub for new commuter and light rail lines as well as bus service in downtown Denver.
 The underground 22-bay bus concourse at Union Station opened on May 11, 2014, while the restaurants, bars, and hotel officially opened July 26, 2014.